kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

 - `object_storage_destination_buckets` - A map of each destination buckets name and ARN.
 For example:

+:exclamation:&nbsp; You must ensure you have copied over all the settings listed above in full.
+Failure to do so will cause Geo Replication to fail.

 ```yml
 object_storage_destination_buckets = tomap({
     "artifacts"        = "<artifacts_bucket_arn>"